MrPanMan/se_project_coffeeshop/README.md

 - A custom form
 - CSS animation and transform

-## Plan on improving the project
+Plan on improving the project

-Add your ideas here :)
+A menu that involves links that open up a picture of the desired product in a miniture window on the same page.
+So far the coffee shop website is lacking in visuals that stimulate said cafe feeling